Regional and remote engagement

 Luana - Sydney, NSW |

-Natjul's practice when working with Aboriginal and Torres Strait Islander people, special interst groups and community is informed by Indigenous research and engagement methodology.
+- Natjul's practice when working with Aboriginal and Torres Strait Islander people, special interest groups and communities is informed by Indigenous research and engagement methodology.

-Our beliefs and values are rooted in anti-violence practice that consider domestic violence a critical inhibitor to individual, family, community well-bing and advancement.
+- Our beliefs and values are rooted in an anti-violence practice that considers domestic violence a critical inhibitor to individual, family, and community well-being and advancement.

-Our practice is to remain decentred yet influential and solution focussed.
-And while we encourage everyone to express themselves, and we try hard to ensure the often unheard have opportunity to be heard; our commitment to our engagement means we will raise, and at times challenge to make space for those difficult, often overlooked or seemingly too hard to deal with subjects to be acknowledged and discussed if they are important pieces to an outcome.
+- Our intention is to remain decentred yet influential and solution focused.
+And while we encourage everyone to express themselves, and we try hard to ensure the often unheard have the opportunity to be heard; our commitment to our engagement means we will raise, and at times challenge to make space for those difficult, often overlooked or seemingly too hard to deal with subjects to be acknowledged and discussed if they are important pieces to an outcome.